marouanekadiri/Accordion-Collapse-react-native/README.md

     constructor(props){
 	    super(props);
 	    this.state = {
-	    collapsed:false,//do not show the body by default }
+	      expanded: false, //do not show the body by default }
     }
     render(){